2018: The New Classic

-The start of the race has moved to Gateway Drive off of 30th St, the eastern entrance to Garden of the Gods park.
+The start of the race is located on Gateway Drive, immediately off of 30th St, the eastern entrance to Garden of the Gods park.

 This provides more parking, more running inside of the garden, and more breath taking scenery!